We need your feedback!

 “Veterinary professionals LOVE pets, and that’s what has driven them from an early age to commit so much of their lives to medical education so that they can provide your pet with the latest and best care in order to live the longest, healthiest and happiest life possible.

 Just like a human hospital, it takes a lot to run a veterinary hospital and this can be very stressful.
 (The veterinary profession has a suicide rate of more than 3X the general population.)
 After 8 or more years of higher level education, new veterinarians often have very large student loan debts.
-(Vet school education averages $200,000 yet vets typically earn considerably less than their human counterparts and as the story below notes often charge significantly less for similar services.)
+(Vet school education is ~$200,000, yet vets typically earn considerably less than their human counterparts and as the story below notes often charge significantly less for similar services.)

-Additionally, veterinary hospitals have expensive tech equipment costs (often the same as that used for us humans), drug costs, not to mention salaries, insurances, building costs/rents, utilities, maintenance, taxes, etc. And, besides practicing medicine, veterinarians must also continue their education annually, hire/train/manage staffs, talk with many financially unprepared and frustrated owners about the rising costs of modern veterinary care, and more.
+Additionally, veterinary hospitals have expensive tech equipment costs (often the same as that used for us humans), drug costs, not to mention salaries, insurances, building costs/rents, utilities, maintenance, taxes, etc. And, besides practicing medicine, veterinarians must also continue their education annually, hire/train/manage staffs, etc. which are critical to running complicated life-saving medical practices.

 Finally, because pets live shorter lives than us, veterinarians and staffs must frequently console grieving owners.
 In fact, veterinarians deal with death 7X more than human doctors and putting pets “to sleep” is extremely hard on them too–especially when it’s done only because the pets are financially unprotected/uninsured which occurs far more frequently than most people are aware.
 So, please treat them like your pet treats you.